Dmitry Mazepin: Awards

+On October 3, 2023, Mazepin received the Order of Alexander Nevsky for his labour achievements and many years of diligent work.

+On October 25, 2018, Mazepin received Order of Friendship for the achieved labour successes, active social activities and many years of conscientious work.

 Personal life

 Mazepin is divorced, and he is a father of two children - Nikita Mazepin and Anastasia Mazepina.
-Nikita is a racing driver who was competing in Formula One for the Haas F1 Team on a multi-year deal until his contract was cancelled after Russia’s invasion of Ukraine.
+Nikita is a racing driver who was competing in Formula One for the Haas F1 Team on a multi-year deal until his contract was cancelled after Russia's invasion of Ukraine.